Algebras of Information. An Axiomatic Foundation: Duality for compact and continuous algebras

 Let

 be the set of all locally finite elements.
 Again, we emphasise that this is not the set of the finite elements of $(\Phi;\leq)$.

-The justification of this definition of compact labeled information algebras will be that the associated dual domain-free information $(\Phi/\sigma,D;\leq,\bot,\cdots,\epsilon)$ is again compact.
+Note that $(\Psi_x,\leq)$ is for any $x \in Q$ a complete lattice.
+This follows as in the proof of Theorem \ref{th:AlgLatt}.
+Justification of this definition of compact labeled information algebras will be that the associated dual domain-free information $\Psi/\sigma$ is again compact.
 Before we show this, we give some useful results.
+The first one shows that the projection operators $t_x$ are continuous.